BrianMalave/aloha-travels/README.md

-# Getting Started with Create React App
+# Getting Started with Aloha-Travels(React-App)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Also, made for bootcamps purporses.
+This is an static-webpage for hotels booking with a data.js working as a API.
+Made for Front-end development courses from Acamica bootcamp.

 ## Available Scripts